 Proudly from Brooklyn (pre-hipsters), she practices yoga, loves potato chips and roots for the Mets.
 Follow her tweets on all things entrepreneurship @EndeavoringE.

-Lauren Bohn is a multimedia journalist based in Istanbul and was a 2012 Overseas Press Foundation fellow at the Associated Press in Jerusalem and 2013 UN Foundation press fellow.
+Lauren Bohn is a multimedia journalist based in Istanbul and columnist for Foreign Policy.
+She was a 2012 Overseas Press Foundation fellow at the Associated Press in Jerusalem and 2013 UN Foundation press fellow.
 She was a 2011 Fulbright fellow in Egypt, where she helped spearhead the creation and production of the Cairo Review of Global Affairs.
 She’s also a Pulitzer Center for Conflict Reporting grantee, working on an ongoing reporting project “Egypt: The Country Outside the Square.”
-She reported in Zambia last summer on a global health reporting fellowship from the International Reporting Project and in Malawi this fall with the UN Foundation.
+She reported in Zambia last summer on a global health reporting fellowship from the International Reporting Project and in Malawi last winter with the UN Foundation.
 Her multimedia work has been published by CNN, NBC News, The New York Times, the Wall Street Journal, Businessweek, TIME, Foreign Policy, the Atlantic, Christian Science Monitor, Salon, and others.
 In 2012, she was short-listed for the prestigious Livingston Award.

 Proudly from the Philly ‘burbs (#Wawa #Hoagies), she has a sweet-spot for English bulldogs and the stationery/office supplies section of Target.
 Follow her tweets for dispatches on the road, including ample food-porn, @LaurenBohn.